TICGL

 No country in the historical record has achieved structural transformation through taxation alone.
 Every country that has achieved it — Singapore, Rwanda, Ireland, Estonia, Mauritius, Vietnam, South Korea, Georgia — did so by making government a credible, low-friction enabler of private capital.
 The sequencing is consistent: enable first, broaden the base second, and collect higher revenues third — as a consequence of growth, not as a precondition for it.

 Tanzania's Vision 2050 target of becoming an industrialised, upper-middle-income economy is achievable.
 But it will not be achieved by raising the Corporate Income Tax from 30% to anything higher.
-It will be achieved by reducing it to 20–25%, completing Bagamoyo, fixing the private credit market, implementing MKUMBI II with urgency, and trusting the private sector to be the engine of the structural transformation that Tanzania's 64 million people deserve.
+It will be achieved by reducing it to 20–25%, completing Bagamoyo, fixing the private credit market, implementing MKUMBI II with urgency, and trusting the private sector to be the engine of structural transformation that Tanzania's 64 million people deserve.

 Serikali lazima iwe enabler — si mkusanyaji wa kodi tu.
 The data are clear.
 The path is proven.
 The time is now.